willhowes/makers_portfolio_and_notes/week_10.md

 ##### Opportunities
 - Pairing
-- Good for Github CV- N.B.
-V Important to forcus on process (TDD in particular).
+- Good for Github CV - N.B.
+V Important to focus on process (TDD in particular).
 - Having fun
 - Learning technologies and learning from each other